terriann/dotfiles/readme.md

 A setup file `/setup/homebrew.sh` will do a prelimiary Homebrew setup.
 It includes Git, Node, Ruby and the `tree` command.

+### WordPress CLI Autocomplete Support

+The WordPress autocomplete script is included in your profile, support requires the CP-CLI command `wp` can run correctly in the acive environment.

 ## What's Inside

 ### [git](http://git-scm.com/) Configuration